texxasrulez/texxasrulez/README.md

 ### 🧠 About Me

+I am a self taught computer nerd.
+I do it all and a little in between.

 - 💻 Building advanced **Roundcube plugins**: `Scheduled Sending`, `Signature Randomizer`, `Plugin Manager`
 - 💻 Creating Unique **GRUB2 Menus**: `grub-cave`, `tornado-vs-Fleet`, `blue-linux-mint`
 - ⚙️ Quasi Fluent in `PHP`, `JavaScript`, `CSS`, `HTML`, `MySQL`, `Python`, `Bash`